Start & Finish

-The race starts at 8:30 on Fanny Hill at the end of the Snowmass Village Mall.
-In an effort to reduce congestion on the race course, there will be 6 wave starts.
+Start: The race starts at 8:00 (NEW TIME) on Fanny Hill at the end of the Snowmass Village Mall.
+In an effort to reduce congestion on the race course, there will be 7 wave starts.
 Wave placement will be based on historical and estimated finish times.
 Waves will be posted prior to packet pick-up the week before the race.
 You can determine which wave you are in when you pick up your bib or by checking back on this website.
-If you do not provide a time, you will be placed in wave 6.
-The waves will start 5 minutes apart: Wave 1 @ 8:30, Wave 2 @ 8:35, Wave 3 @ 8:40, Wave 4 @ 8:45, Wave 5 @ 8:50, Wave 6 @ 8:55.
+If you do not provide a time, you will be placed in wave 7.
+The waves will start 5 minutes apart: Wave 1 @ 8:00, Wave 2 @ 8:05, Wave 3 @ 8:10, Wave 4 @ 8:15, Wave 5 @ 8:20, Wave 6 @ 8:25, Wave 7 @ 8:30.
 For directions to the start, please see the “TRAVEL” section.

 Finish: The finish line for the course is at Koch Park in Aspen.

-Hydration stations with medical assistance & beverages will be available at approximately 1.75, 6.5 and 10.5 miles.
 This is a running race (not walking).
 There will be cut-off times at the aid stations – all the cut-off times are still to be determined.
 There will be a cutoff of 1 hr 10min at the 4 mile mark (where the Government Trail leaves the Elk Camp Ski Area Rd).
 The second cutoff time will be at 3 hrs 10 min at the paved Tiehack Road where the trail leaves the Buttermilk Ski Area – just after mile 11.
 If you cannot achieve these times, you will be asked to exit the race course and medical personnel and sweeps will pass by you.